 - 65 needed evidence of the limitations of basing a character on a series of metaphors from an actor's real life.
-I wanted to develop an alternative to the self-based technique, a technique that would begin with the other and come to the self, a technique that would empower the other to find the actor rether then the other way around - 70 rather than the other way around. - 7.
+I wanted to develop an alternative to the self-based technique, a technique that would begin with the other and come to the self, a technique that would empower the other to find the actor when the other and come to self. - 70 rather than the other way around. - 7.
 The primary purpose of the first three paragraphs (lines 1-38) is to - (A) describe the actor's process of developing a role - (B) trace the beginnings of a personal philosophy - (C) analyze the grandfather's insights into acting - (D) investigate the effect of words on interpersonal relationships - (E) explore a viewpoint that the author is forced to reverse - 8.
 The author of the passage uses the quotation in lines 5-6 primarily as a - (A) vivid expression of how she views words - (B) powerful example of what she sought in Shakespeare - (C) scholarly citation linking her to poetic words - (D) comical introduction to a problem encountered by every dramatic performer - (E) pragmatic assessment of the power of words for beginning drama students

-- 9. By presenting both versions of the grandfather's words (lines 9-10 and lines 15-16), the author primarily conveys the - (A) grandfather's attempts to play with language - (B) grandfather's enthusiasm in spite of her reaction - (C) father's intervention in a private moment - (D) ambivalence she feels toward her grandfather - (E) significance of the grandfather's message - 10.
+- (A) grandfather's attempts to play with language - (B) grandfather's enthusiasm in spite of her reaction - (C) father's intervention in a private moment - (D) ambivalence she feels toward her grandfather - (E) significance of the grandfather's message - 10.
 The comparisons in lines 26-27 serve primarily to - (A) show the similarities that exist between dancing and acting - (B) celebrate the broad range of memories that actors learn to draw on - (C) justify the author's adherence to conventional acting theory - (D) explain why actors have difficulty interpreting character - (E) enhance the author's credibility as a technically trained actor - 11.
 In lines 29-34 ("a kind . . . follow"), the author uses the idea of a dance to - (A) supply an image for the awkwardness some actors experience - (B) illustrate a process that words can set in motion - (C) portray the enactment of a character as an exhilarating experience - (D) argue that acting requires physical agility - (E) show how a word can evoke multiple meanings - 12.
 In line 34, "follow" most nearly means - (A) pursue - (B) result - (C) surpass - (D) join in - (E) listen carefully